Alabama police officer whose unit helped capture Saddam Hussein dies

 Prattville Police Chief Mark Thompson confirmed Bailey’s unit was part of the operation that helped capture the Iraqi dictator.

-During a 2003 interview, Bailey’s parents said their son’s unit conducted dozens of raids in search of Hussein before he was finally captured.
-Bailey, then 31, was among those in a reconnaissance unit that surrounded a farmhouse where Hussein was captured while hiding in a hole.
+During a 2003 interview, Bailey’s parents, said their son’s unit conducted dozens of raids in search of Hussein before he was finally captured.
+Bailey, then 31, was among those in a reconnaissance unit that surrounded a farmhouse were Hussein was captured while hiding in a hole.
 Afterward, they were able to speak with him briefly on the phone.

 A large procession of law enforcement vehicles transported Bailey’s body from Montgomery Thursday afternoon.